Brasenose College, Oxford: Graces

+Rivalry with Lincoln College

+As is common with Oxford colleges, the college has a long-standing rivalry with neighbour Lincoln College, to which it is physically linked with an adjoining door, which is only opened once a year.
+According a folk story dating back several centuries, when a mob once chased students at the University through the town, the Lincoln porter allowed in the Lincoln students but refused entry to the Brasenose member, leaving him to the mercy of the mob.
+An alternative is that a Lincoln man bested a Brasenose man in a duel.
+Either episode resulted in the Brasenose student's death.
+As such, the two colleges now share a tradition revived annually on Ascension Day, when, for five minutes, Brasenose members are permitted to enter Lincoln College through the aforementioned door.
+Brasenose members are subsequently served an ale by Lincoln, which is traditionally flavoured with ground ivy to discourage excessive consumption, before pennies are thrown from the college tower to local children.
+In the evening, the choirs of the two colleges sing a joint Evensong, which alternates between each college's chapel yearly.

 Student life

-The JCR plays a central part in the life of the undergraduate community.
+The Junior Common Room plays a central part in the life of the undergraduate community.
 Offering social, recreational and welfare support to the students, the elected committee addresses many aspects of student life and liaises with the governing body and graduate student representatives.

 Unlike most Oxford colleges, the graduate common room is known as the Hulme Common Room (HCR), named after a past benefactor, rather than the Middle Common Room (MCR).

 The college also organises an annual summer arts festival, one of the largest in the university.
-First staged in 1994, it features plays, pantomimes, comedy evenings, musical performances, and a keenly-contested bake-off.
-In 2016, the college held its 22nd summer arts festival, which featured six days of open-air plays, music concerts, a stage combat workshop, an outdoor film night, a poetry brunch as well as an outdoor summer bar, all organised by Brasenose students.
-In 2015 Brasenose also celebrated the 40th anniversary of the admission of women into the college through an exhibition, which modelled the portraits in the Dining Hall, by filling the JCR with a series of portraits of female alumnae "40 Years of Brasenose Women".
+First staged in 1994, it features events such as an outdoor launch party, plays, pantomimes, comedy evenings, musical performances, film nights, a poetry brunch, and a bake-off, all organised by Brasenose students.
+In 2015, Brasenose also celebrated the 40th anniversary of the admission of women into the college through an exhibition, which modelled the portraits in the Dining Hall, by filling the JCR with a series of portraits of female alumnae "40 Years of Brasenose Women".
 In 2017 the undergraduates held their first "Frewchella" festival, named after the Coachella Valley Music and Arts Festival in California and the college's Frewin Annexe, featuring food, music and a bouncy castle.
 In 2018 special events included Chinese New Year, a St David's Day dinner and an Egg Hunt.